iturdikulov/obs_auto/README.md

 ## Why this tool is required

-This script simplify process of settings filenames per recording by.
+This script simplifies the process of settings filenames per recording.

 ## Features